HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 Linked repeaters are particularly valuable for:

-- Emergency communications across wide areas
+- Emergency communications across wide areas.
-- Club nets that span multiple cities or counties
+- Club nets that span multiple cities or counties.
-- Special events where coordination is needed across a large region
+- Special events where coordination is needed across a large region.
-- Allowing mobile operators to stay connected while traveling long distances
+- Allowing mobile operators to stay connected while traveling long distances.

 #### Internet-Linked Repeaters and VoIP Systems